"

 • Think about a really intense moment in your film, a moment not too far from the end (it’s the climax, but we will discuss that in detail later), a moment when everything could go wrong.
 Who is the character struggling the most in that moment?
 That’s your main character.

 At the beginning of every movie the main character has their normal life they are living.
 That’s their status quo.
+At this stage, they are in anti-theme mode.

 Likewise, in Legally Blonde, we are immediately on a California college campus.
 We see that Elle’s life is about her sorority friends and her boyfriend.
 She already has her life planned out: she is going to marry her college sweetheart.
 Within the first few minutes, her status quo is established.
+In these early minutes, we see that Elle thinks she is just the cover and not the book.
+Sure, she has some more depth, but she doesn’t accept that.
+She just wants to live on the surface.

 As part of determining your main character, decide on the main character’s status quo so you know what their life is because the plot is going to disrupt their life completely.